OpenLHS/Distrib_analysis/cox_regression/Cox_model/README.md

 - [survival](https://cran.r-project.org/web/packages/survival/index.html)
 - [MASS](https://cran.r-project.org/web/packages/MASS/index.html)

 Furthermore, the examples will be easier to explore and adapt/change if the package `this.path` is also available.
 Yet this is NOT required and you can safely ignore any warning about this is if you want to use the algorithm "as-is".
+Should you choose not to use this package, you will then need to manually set your working directory in your `R` instance.

 - [this.path](https://cran.r-project.org/package=this.path)